 Some commissioners procrastinate on their draft times, while others intentionally wait for the end of the preseason, in hopes to see position battles get resolved.

 So, as you ponder which players you plan to add to your roster, you should consider the following options.
-Take, for example, the quarterback position, specifically comparing the average draft position (ADP) in ESPN Fantasy leagues.
+Take, for example, the QB position, comparing the average draft position (ADP) in ESPN Fantasy leagues.
 For QB’s with a similar ADP, here’s who you should select, and why:

 Draft Him, NOT Him – Quarterback Edition